Maluku (province): History

-Pre-colonial era
+The pre-colonial era

 The region was first settled by Melanesians at least 40,000 years ago, collectively now known as the Alifuru tribes.These people are the indigenous inhabitants of Maluku, along with the later Austronesian migration.

 At the beginning of the 14th century the Majapahit Kingdom ruled maritime Southeast Asia.
-At that time, traders from Java monopolized the spice trade in Maluku.
+At that time, traders from Java Establish a cooperation with Moluccan traders.

 During the Ming dynasty, spices from Maluku were introduced in various works of art and history.
 In a painting by W.P.
 Groeneveldt, titled Gunung Dupa, Maluku, is described as a green mountainous region filled with cloves – an oasis in the middle of the southeastern sea.
 Marco Polo also described the clove trade in Maluku during his visit to Sumatra.

-Before the arrival of European colonials, the Maluku islands had been ruled by several sultanates that played an important role in the spice trade, especially cloves and nutmeg.
+Before the arrival of European Nation, the Maluku islands had been ruled by several sultanates that played an important role in the spice trade, especially cloves and nutmeg.
 In the Maluku region, four major sultanates – Ternate, Tidore, Jailolo, and Bacan – formed a power structure known as the "Moloku Kie Raha," or "Four Mountains of Maluku."
 The four had dynamic relationships, both alliances and rivalries, that played a vital role in maintaining stability and prosperity in the region, especially through the valuable spice trade.

 The Sultanate of Ternate was one of the most influential sultanates in Maluku and played an important role in the clove trade that connected Maluku with traders from Asia and the Middle East.
 Founded around the 13th century, Ternate developed into a center of maritime power and the spread of Islam in the eastern part of the archipelago.
 This sultanate established strong diplomatic relations with major kingdoms in Southeast Asia, such as the Sultanate of Malacca and the Majapahit Kingdom, strengthening its position in international trade routes.
 Under the rule of famous sultans such as Sultan Baabullah, Ternate was even able to expel the Portuguese and maintain its sovereignty, which made it a symbol of strength and independence in Maluku.